natelistrom/natelistrom.github.io/_posts/2022-08-11-interest-effort.md

 ---
 layout: post
 title:  "The interest-effort formula for engaging story audiences"
+description: "When engaging with stories, audiences experience a push and pull between effort and interest.
+Storytellers can tune this balance to control the types of experiences they create."
 date:   2022-08-11 12:00:00 -0400
 tags: [Story, Craft, Narrative drive]
 maturity: note
 reading_time: 8 min
 ---

 <p class="summary"><strong>Summary:</strong> When engaging with stories, audiences experience a push and pull between effort and interest.
-Once you’ve mastered the basics of craft, you can tune the balance to control <em>type</em> of experience you give your audience.</p>
+Once you’ve mastered the basics of craft, you can tune the balance to control the <em>type</em> of experience you give your audience.</p>

 ---